charlie-garcia/radiation/README.md

 Computes the radiation efficiency of a simply supported baffled plate given a point harmonic excitation.
 The sound power, amplitude velocity and the radiation modes are plotted to understand this parameter.

 Uses the elementary radiators approach.
-The radiation modes come from the eigen analysis of the acoustical radiation resistance matrix [R] and the Direct Calculation Method (DCM)
+The radiation modes come from the eigen analysis of the acoustical radiation resistance matrix [R] and the Direct Calculation Method (DCM).

-## Intallation with anaconda
+## Installation with anaconda
 In your virtual env <my_env>, then run

 * $ python setup.py install